awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

       --region us-west-2
    ```

 1. Reboot the instance so that the DB instance will pick up the changes to the parameter group\.
-The following command reboots a DB instance:
+The following command reboots a DB instance\.

    ```
    aws rds reboot-db-instance --db-instance-identifier rds-test-instance --region us-west-2